Chart Color Schemes

 Employment performance in Carrara exceeds national averages across key labour market indicators

 Carrara has a skilled workforce with diverse sector representation.
-The unemployment rate was 3.3% in the past year, with an estimated employment growth of 2.4%.
+The unemployment rate in the area is 3.3%.
+Over the past year, there was an estimated employment growth of 2.4%, according to AreaSearch's aggregation of statistical area data.

 Frequently Asked Questions - Employment